zendframework/zend-expressive-swoole/docs/book/v2/how-it-works.md

 event of `Swoole\Http\Server`.
 This runner is implemented in the `Zend\Expressive\Swoole\SwooleRequestHandlerRunner` class.

-The basic implementation looks similar to the following:
+The basic implementation acts similar to the following:

 ```php
 public function run() : void